-Our house system
+Our house or team system

 In this assembly we add up the team points, award the class cup for the tidiest classroom, award a certificate for the class with the best attendance and finally girl and boy of the week; an award for two children with the best manners during the week.
 The organisation for these assemblies is by the year six children.

 Sports day at Ashford Hill is a special affair, split into two main sessions.
 In the morning the children are organised in their house teams and work around a series of activities organised by the children from Park House School.
 The activities focus on team games and co-operative skills.

 At lunchtime all parents join us for a family picnic in the school grounds.

 In the afternoon, we have traditional races and children compete with their peer group to earn team points for their house.
 We ensure a mixture of fun and competitive games.

 All children in years four, five and sxi take a course of lessons at Tadley swimming pool in the summer term, where they are instructed by trained lifeguards.

 Each year we hold a swimming gala, where the children compete in house teams to earn points for their house.
 Children are grouped according to ability and compete in groups of a similar ability.